 There are also emergency alarm cords in your home, usually in the bathroom and bedroom.

 To use the alarm cords:

 - Pull the cord to activate the alarm

-- Your scheme manager or the duty controller will answer
+- Your independent living coordinator or the duty controller will answer

 - Tell them what the problem is.